bootphon/phonemizer/README.md

   setuptools` during installation, refeer to [issue 11](https://github.com/bootphon/phonemizer/issues/11).

+## Docker image

-* Alternatively you can run the phonemizer within docker, using the provided `Dockerfile`.
+Alternatively you can run the phonemizer within docker, using the provided `Dockerfile`.

 To build the docker image, have a:

     sudo docker build -t phonemizer .

 Then run an interactive session with:

     sudo docker run -it phonemizer /bin/bash

-## Command-line exemples
+## Command-line examples

 For a complete list of available options, have a: